Employer partnerships are now closed for 2026.

 Participation timing

-One survey wave per year, open for a four-week period in the month of May, starting in 2026 and repeated annually for five years.
+One survey wave per year, open for a four-week period, starting in May 2026 and repeated annually for at least five years.

 Time commitment

-No more than 30 minutes per employee, per year.
-Supporting internal communications wording will be provided to each employer.
+No more than 20 minutes per employee, per year.
+Supporting internal communications wording and engagement assets are provided to each employer.

 Who can take part